ADmad/cakephp-i18n/README.md

 This plugins provides:

+- Route class for generating and matching urls with language prefix.
 - Class for retrieving translation messages stored in database instead of po/mo files.
-- Validation class auto translating validation message.
+- Validation class for auto translating validation message.
-- Route class for generating and matching urls with language prefix.

 ## Requirements